 An underused vegetable, Daikon Radish or White Radish is the feature of this curry.
 Mixed with Butternut or Jap Pumpkin, it is a golden delight.
 Potatoes can be used instead of daikon.

-You might also like to try Spicy Pumpkin, a great Pumpkin Soup, or a Daikon Salad.
-Read more about Daikon Radish here, and there are more pumpkin recipes here and here.
-Or browse our Indian Recipes here and here.
-Be inspired by our easy Winter recipes here and here.
+Read more about Daikon Radish here, and there are more pumpkin recipes.
+Or browse our Indian Recipes and our Indian Essentials are here.
+Be inspired by our easy Early Winter recipes too.

 Continue reading “Mooli and Golden Pumpkin Curry | Daikon Radish and Pumpkin Curry”

 A great dish from Ol’ Madras, in South India.

 I have a good friend, Narasimhan, who used to live in Adelaide.
 He is from Tamil Nadu but resides in Bangalore.
 When he was in Australia, he would regularly arrive at my place, bearing this curry and a bunch of roses, asking only that I cook some rice and maybe (under his guidance) some payasam.
 This curry is so easy and so good, or maybe it is the smell of the roses that biases my tastebuds.